Trauma Informed Care Does Not

 Trauma-Informed Care: What It Is NOT, and Why Understanding the Misconceptions Matters

 Trauma-informed care (TIC) is a rapidly growing field, aiming to create safer and more supportive environments for individuals who have experienced trauma.
-However, a common challenge is navigating the misconceptions surrounding what TIC is not.
-Understanding these limitations is crucial for effective implementation and to avoid perpetuating further harm.
-This article will delve into the common misconceptions about trauma-informed care, clarifying what it is not and emphasizing the importance of nuanced understanding for delivering truly effective support.
+On the flip side, a common challenge is navigating the misconceptions surrounding what TIC is not.
+Because of that, understanding these limitations is crucial for effective implementation and to avoid perpetuating further harm.
+This article will look at the common misconceptions about trauma-informed care, clarifying what it is not and emphasizing the importance of nuanced understanding for delivering truly effective support.

 What Trauma-Informed Care IS NOT: Debunking Common Misconceptions